patrickkempff/bash_env/README.md

 # Bash Environment / Bash Profile

-bash_env is a modulair collection of config, aliases and scripts for bash.
+bash_env is a modulair approach of hanling config, aliases and scripts in bash.
 It enables colors and introduces handy custom commands to your terminal.

 ## Gettings started